 And, while you grow your healthy foods, you’re not only getting more of your daily recommended servings, you’re also controlling how they grow — choosing what pesticides or chemicals (if any) are added to your produce.

 Plus, what you grow will be more flavorful, vitamin-rich, and nutritious!
 That’s because, once harvested, produce typically begins to lose moisture and nutrients.
-That means what you buy at the store might not be as fresh as what you find in your garden.
+That means what you buy at the store might not be as fresh as what you find in your vegetable garden.
 So, being your own gardener lets you harvest your produce when, and only when, it’s ready to be enjoyed — at its peak flavor, freshness, and nutrition!

 2. Gardening Helps you Live Healthy